jordandeklerk/moderndid/README.md

 [![Python version](https://img.shields.io/badge/3.10%20%7C%203.11%20%7C%203.12%20%7C%203.13-blue?logo=python&logoColor=white)](https://www.python.org/)

-__didpy__ is a unified Python implementation of modern difference-in-differences (DiD) methodologies, bringing together the fragmented landscape of DiD estimators into a single, coherent framework.
+__doublediff__ is a unified Python implementation of modern difference-in-differences (DiD) methodologies, bringing together the fragmented landscape of DiD estimators into a single, coherent framework.
 This package consolidates methods from leading econometric research and various R packages into one comprehensive Python library with a consistent API.

 > [!WARNING]
 > This package is currently in active development with core estimators and some sensitivity analysis implemented.
 The API is subject to change.